Afforestation: Israel

-North Africa

-Many African countries that border the Sahara desert are cooperating with the Great Green Wall project.
-The $8-billion project intends to restore 100 million hectares of degraded land by 2030.
-Also in North Africa, the Sahara Forest Project coupled with the Seawater greenhouse has been proposed.
-Some projects have also been launched in countries as Senegal to revert desertification.
-As of 2010, African leaders are discussing the combining of national resources to increase effectiveness.
-In addition, other projects as the Keita Project in Niger have been launched in the past, and have been able to locally revert damage done by desertification.
+With wood production as a main objective, monocultures of Aleppo pine were vigorously planted between 1948 and the 1970s.
+Following a massive collapse of this species in the 1990s, due to attacks by the insect pine blast scale, the Aleppo pine was gradually replaced by Pinus brutia.
+Since the 1990s there has been a trend towards more ecological approaches planting mixed forests combining pines with broadleaf Mediterranean species e.g. oak, pistachio, carob, olive, arbutus and buckthorn.
+About 250 million trees have been planted through the JNF across Israel since 1990.
+Tree coverage increased from 2% in 1948 to over 8% at present.

+Japan

+United Kingdom

+In January 2013, the UK government set a target of 12% woodland cover in England by 2060, up from the then 10%.
+In Wales the National Assembly for Wales has set a target of 19% woodland cover, up from 15%.
+Government-backed initiatives such as the Woodland Carbon Code are intended to support this objective by encouraging corporations and landowners to create new woodland to offset their carbon emissions.

+Scotland

+Charitable groups such as Trees for Life (Scotland) contribute to afforestation and reforestation efforts in the UK.

 United States

-Approximately one quarter of the United States is covered in non-protected forest.
-Nevertheless, areas in the US were subject to significant tree planting.
-In the 1800s people moving westward encountered the Great Plains – land with fertile soil, a growing population and a demand for timber but with few trees to supply it.
+In the 1800s people moving westward in the US encountered the Great Plains – land with fertile soil, a growing population and a demand for timber but with few trees to supply it.
 So tree planting was encouraged along homesteads.
-Arbor Day was founded in 1872 by Julius Sterling Morton in Nebraska City, Nebraska.
-By the 1930s the Dust Bowl environmental disaster signified a reason for significant new tree cover.
+Arbor Day was founded in 1872 by Julius Sterling Morton in Nebraska City.
+By the 1930s the Dust Bowl environmental disaster signified a reason for adding significant new tree cover.
 Public works programs under the New Deal saw the planting of 18,000 miles of windbreaks stretching from North Dakota to Texas to fight soil erosion (see Great Plains Shelterbelt).